yduf/yduf.github.io/_posts/2023-09-16-game-visual-pinball.md

 ---
 published: true
-title: null
+title: Visual Pinball
-tags: pinball table games
+tags: pincab table games
 ---
 > This project was started by Randy Davis, open sourced in 2010 and continued by the Visual Pinball development team. - [github](https://github.com/vpinball/vpinball)